 Go Out And Get It

-It’s possible that you’re doing everything you should be: you’re motivated, reliable, trusted and a great mentor to the other guys in the field.
-And yet, you still can’t find a way to move up in your company.
+It’s possible that you’re doing everything that's expected of you: you’re motivated, reliable, trusted and a great mentor to the other guys in the field.
+And yet, you still struggle to find a way to move up in your company.

 If that’s the case, it very well might be time to move on.
 Not every company is well-suited or prepared to foster in-house talent.
-Or perhaps they’ve given you the added responsibility but are not in a position to bump up your compensation.
-This is the time make sure your resume is up to date, and get in touch with a trusted and knowledgeable recruiter.
+It could even be that they’ve given you additional responsibility but are not in a position to bump up your compensation.
+This is the time to make sure your resume is up to date, and get in touch with a trusted and knowledgeable recruiter.

-There’s a great deal of opportunity out there today for motivated and well-rounded techs, make sure you don’t get left behind!
+There’s a great deal of opportunity out there today for motivated and well-rounded techs, but the same truism holds here as elsewhere: you have to make sure you don’t get left behind!